 - 1. Shut down the engine, and remove the key from the ignition. - 2.
 Open the hood to the lower position.
-For instructions, refer to 5.3.1 Opening Hood Lower Position, page 323. - 3.
+For instructions, refer to 5.3.1 Opening Hood Lower Position, page 324. - 3.
 Remove filler cap (A) by turning it counterclockwise. - 4.
 Carefully pour in the new oil.
 Use a funnel to avoid spillage.
+Clean any spills immediately.